Khloe Kardashian Reveals the Real Story Behind Her Screaming “Liar” at The Kardashians Premiere - E! Online

 Khloe Kardashian calls it like she sees it.

-During a May 24 appearance on the Not Skinny, But Not Fat podcast, the Good American CEO, 37, shared why she screamed "liar" from the crowd during the April 7 Los Angeles screening of The Kardashians after watching ex Tristan Thompson talk about working on himself in therapy.
+During a May 24 appearance on Dear Media's Not Skinny, But Not Fat podcast, the Good American CEO, 37, shared why she screamed "liar" from the crowd during the April 7 Los Angeles screening of The Kardashians after watching ex Tristan Thompson talk about working on himself in therapy.

 "I'm now a viewer," she said.
 "And I'm like, ‘What the f--k is this bulls--t that I'm listening to?'
 That was the first thing that came to mind, but I also felt like, and this totally could have been me making it up, was that everyone was looking at me to see my reaction.
 And I don't know if that's true or not."